maxz1985/docs/Writerside/topics/CicrleCI-Self-Hosted-Runner-Docker-Issue.md

 ```
 On a Linux system, only users that belong to the `docker` group can run docker commands without `sudo`.

-Find user under which the `circleci-runner` service is running.
+Find the user under which the `circleci-runner` service is running.
 ```shell
 systemctl show -pUser,UID circleci-runner
 ```